housseindjirdeh/hdjirdeh.github.io/_posts/2016-09-16-angular2-hacker-news.markdown

 }
 {% endhighlight %}

 Since the API doesn't load all 500 top stories, we need to add page number as an argument.
 Notice how we're also passing `storyType` as well.
-This will allow us to show different kinds of stories depending on where the user navigates to.
+This will allow us to show different types of stories depending on where the user navigates to.

 Let's take a look at how we can change the stories component.
 We can start with just passing in `'news'` and page number `1` into our service call to get our top stories.